 The EIA studies are conducted according to the format stipulated by the Turkish EIA Regulation.
-The scope of the Turkish EIA studies differs from the scope of international Environmental and Social Impact Assessment (ESIA) studies (as established by the International Finance Corporation's (IFC)'s Environmental and Social Performance Standards), especially in terms of social impacts and public disclosure processes.
+The scope of the Turkish EIA studies differs from the scope of international ESIA studies (as established by the International Finance Corporation's (IFC)'s Environmental and Social Performance Standards), especially in terms of social impacts and public disclosure processes.
 While the social impact assessment and public disclosure processes are also parts of the Turkish EIA studies, they are treated less rigorously than in IFC standards.

-SSR Mining has conducted further investigations to supplement the Turkish EIA studies, initially to support the original project establishment and, then subsequently, to monitor the social and community attitudes and the impacts of on-going mining operations on the adjacent communities.
+Anagold has conducted further investigations to supplement the Turkish EIA studies, initially to support the original project establishment and, then subsequently, to monitor the social and community attitudes and the impacts of ongoing mining operations on the adjacent communities.
 The fundamental data to assess social impact is derived from direct survey of the local community members in villages impacted by the mining operation.
 Significant (primary) surveys have included:

-- Initial survey of 51 households in three villages (Sabirli, Bagistas and Dostal) presented collectively as part of the 2009 Çöpler Gold Project Social Impact Assessment (SIA) by KORA. - Survey of 153 households in six villages (Çöpler, Bagistas, Bahcecik, Dostal, Yakuplu and Sabirli) presented individually performed by Middle East Technical University (January 2013). - Survey of six villages performed by UDA Consulting (December 2014). - SIA by SRK (2015). - Survey by TANDANS Company (2017). - Çöpler Mine phase 2 SIA Peer Review Report by Intersocial Company.
+- Initial survey of 51 households in three villages (Sabirli, Bagistas and Dostal) presented collectively as part of the 2009 Çöpler Gold Project Social Impact Assessment (SIA) by KORA. - Survey of 153 households in six villages (Çöpler, Bagistas, Bahcecik, Dostal, Yakuplu and Sabirli) presented individually performed by Middle East Technical University (January 2013). - Survey of six villages performed by UDA Consulting (December 2014). - SIA by SRK (2015). - Survey by TANDANS Company (2017). - Çöpler Mine phase 2 SIA Peer Review Report by Intersocial Company. - Çakmaktepe 2nd Expansion Project SIA Works by SRK (Ongoing). - Survey by TANDANS Company (Ongoing).

 Anagold has considered the outcomes from the community surveys and SIA assessments as a key input to establish and monitor the social action plans associated with the project.
-These are also the basis to develop a strategic and planned approach to community investment and development programs.
+These are also the basis to develop a strategic and planned approach to community investment and development programmes.
 Some significant social and community plans and policies developed as a result of these investigations address the following:

-- Community health and safety.
+- Community health and safety

 - Local employment

 - Local procurement

 - Community development fund (SKF)

 - Donations

-- Social investment and management funds

 - Stakeholder engagement and community relations

+- Grievance management

 - Environmental and social sustainability

-- Health and safety
+- Training management

 - Cultural Heritage

-- Security Management

 - Land access and resettlement

+- Communications

-The performance and effectiveness of social and community plans are monitored, reviewed and updated, as required, to meet changing community needs and expectations.
+The performance and effectiveness of social and community plans are monitored, reviewed, and updated, as required, to meet changing community needs and expectations.